Y: Name

 In Latin, Y was named I graeca ("Greek I"), since the classical Greek sound /y/, similar to modern German ü or French u, was not a native sound for Latin speakers, and the letter was initially only used to spell foreign words.
-This history has led to the standard modern names of the letter in Romance languages – i grego in Galician, i grega in Catalan, i grec in French and Romanian, i greca in Italian – all meaning "Greek I".
+This history has led to the standard modern names of the letter in Romance languages – i grego in Galician, i grega in Catalan, i grec in French and Romanian, and i greca in Italian – all meaning "Greek I".
 The names igrek in Polish and i gờ-rét in Vietnamese are both phonetic borrowings of the French name.
 In Dutch, the letter is either only found in loanwords, or is practically equivalent to the digraph IJ.
 Hence, both Griekse ij and i-grec are used, as well as ypsilon.
 In Spanish, Y is also called i griega; however, in the twentieth century, the shorter name ye was proposed and was officially recognized as its name in 2010 by the Real Academia Española, although its original name is still accepted.